phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 > [Other factors such as less favourable demographics, rising interest rates, and increased tenant protection may have exacerbated the decline in rental starts, but rent controls appear to be the primary factor.] [^smith-1988]

 Let's take this for granted, then.
+Rent controls appear to be the primary factor.
+This paper was published some time ago.
+What has happened since?

 In a bid to stimulate new purpose built rental construction, in 1992 rent controls for new buildings were once again exempted.
 In 1998, the Harris government initiated the most dramatic change since their introduction: capital expenditures could now be fully recovered, vacancy decontrol was introduced for existing units, and rents in new buildings were permanently deregulated.[^rent-control-city-report] [^smith-2003] [^rta-2006]

 This means that for over twenty years we've lived in a regime where new construction lacked any kind of rent control.

-If rent controls substantially reduce the volume of new rental construction, what has happened to our supply?
-What have we built since then?
+If rent controls substantially reduce the volume of new rental construction, what should have happened since then?

-Compiling data provided by the CMHC and a report by the City of Toronto's Planning Policy & Research department, I produced the following graph of metro Toronto housing completions:[^notes-on-completions]
+Compiling data provided by the CMHC and a report by the City of Toronto's Planning Policy & Research department,[^toronto-2006] I produced the following graph of metro Toronto housing completions:[^notes-on-completions]

 <figure>
 <a href="/img/Toronto Housing Completions 1981-2016 - bar chart2.png"><img src="/img/Toronto Housing Completions 1981-2016 - bar chart2.png"></a>